faanross/faanross.github.io/content/course01/05_post_memory.md

 - powershell.exe
 - smartscreen.exe

-This is thus a good reminder that the mere appearance of a process in malfind's output is not an unequivocal affirmation of its malicious nature.
+This is thus a good reminder that the mere appearance of a process in *malfind*'s output is not an unequivocal affirmation of its malicious nature.

 ***